 Many factors go into determining the price of an individual coin.
 First and foremost is the relative rarity of the coin.
 Secondly, is the grade of the coin.
 The better the condition of the coin, the more coin collectors are willing to pay for it.
 Remember, when coin collectors are assembling their collection, they want the best-looking coins to display for their friends and family.

 Other factors come into play that include the material that the coin composed of.
 If a coin is made out of a precious metal such as silver or gold, it is possible that the value of the metal contained in the coin can exceed its face value.
 When this happens, people will remove coins from circulation and melt them down to sell the metal as bullion.

 In 1979, the price of silver jumped from $6 per Troy ounce to almost $50!
 Coin collectors were taking their low-end collection of silver coins to the melting pot to reap the rewards of this sudden increase in price.
 The same scenario happened in 2012 when the price of gold soared to almost $2,000 per Troy ounce.
 Once again, many gold coin collections went to the melting pot.

 Myths and Falsehoods

 Coin collecting can be a fun, exciting, and rewarding hobby.
 Unfortunately, there are some myths and falsehoods believed by some people:

 - The older the coin, the more valuable: As explained earlier, the coin market is driven by supply and demand.
-You can pick up a beautiful 2000-year-old ancient coin for about $30.00, while an uncirculated 1909-S VDB Lincoln cent will set you back over $1,000.
+You can pick up a beautiful 2,000-year-old ancient coin for about $30, while an uncirculated 1909-S VDB Lincoln cent will set you back more than $1,000.